EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 kubectl apply -f build/yamls/kubernetes/multi-tenancy.yaml
 ```

-Wait until the creation of custom containers and it is done.
+Wait until the creation of custom controllers and it is done.
 You can test the multi-tenancy by first [registering a tenant](/docs/tutorials/tenant_registration.md).

 <!-- Additionally, if you are in a test environment, you may want to remove the admission validation hook for testing multi-tenancy.
 However, **do not do this in a production environment**. -->